 - Babies who were born on the base

 - Family members who visited for at least 30 days (even if the days weren’t back-to-back)

 - Survivors who lost a loved one to a Camp Lejeune water illness

 For decades, Camp Lejeune toxic water victims were left with no relief.
-Chronic health conditions and mental anguish plagued their lives while medical bills piled up.
+Chronic Camp Lejeune health conditions and mental anguish plagued their lives while health care expenses piled up.